Ddevendra/BeBAK/modules/socketIO/Readme.md

 *CONNECTION* :
-- connects from the stores cookie
+- connects from the stored cookie
 OR
 - relogin